|

 PAPERCRETE IN WET CONDITIONS:

 Missouri.
-He consulted with me and then
+He consulted with me and then immediately built a pump house.

-immediately built a pump house.
 The pump house was an experiment to test papercrete in wet conditions.
 He is

-very satisfied with the performance of the
+very satisfied with the performance of the material and is planning workshops as

 August 1,